sbourdelin/linux/Documentation/media/uapi/v4l/vidioc-dqevent.rst

 	has measured an interval between the reception or transmit completion of two consecutive frames of video that is outside the nominal frame interval by some tolerance value.
+    * - ``V4L2_EVENT_NEW_FRAME_BEFORE_EOF``
+      - 8
+      - This event is triggered when the video capture or output device has signaled a new frame is ready before a previous frame has completed reception or transmission.
+This usually indicates a DMA read/write channel is having trouble gaining bus access.
     * - ``V4L2_EVENT_PRIVATE_START``
       - 0x08000000
       - Base event number for driver-private events.